 We understand the widespread concern over the spread of COVID-19 (Coronavirus) and we are committed to protecting our employees, agency and other workers, customers and suppliers as far as we are able considering the financial realities of running a small manufacturing business.

-We regularly review the latest advice and guidelines from the UK Government (HMG), including the Health and Safety Executive (HSE), Public Health England (PHE) and the World Health Organisation (WHO).
+We regularly review the latest advice and guidelines from the UK Government (HMG), including the Health and Safety Executive (HSE) and Public Health England (PHE) and the World Health Organisation (WHO).
 As always, we are working closely with our employees and other workers on health and safety matters, including a risk assessment specifically covering COVID-19, and we are taking appropriate precautions where possible to protect them from coronavirus in the workplace.

 - Social distancing